 Want to get some more great info on tumbling rocks?
 Check out our kit, “How to Polish Your Own Stones.”

 Watch a short video about rock tumbling!

 Rock Tumbling Secrets

 There is a beach out on Whidbey Island (that’s in Puget Sound here in Washington state) that we love to take groups to in order to find the best assortment of stones and rocks for their collections or to study.
 We can find agates, lavas, serpentinite, quartzite, jasper, and so many others.
-And these rocks have been tumbled by the ocean, and are so shiny and smooth!
-At least, while they are still wet.
+The ocean has tumbled the rocks on the island.
+These rocks are so shiny and smooth, at least, while they are still wet.

 But as soon as they dry off, they are dull, not even beginning to exhibit the brilliance of when they were wet.
 This is so often a disappointment to the kids, as they pick their samples with such care as to color, shape or size.
 But especially color.

-The quickest solution to this is to give them a good coat of shellac or polyurethane that makes them appear to be polished.
-The more permanent solution is to tumble them yourself to get that glorious shine!
+Here’s a quick solution!
+Give the rocks a good coat of shellac or polyurethane that makes them appear to be polished.
+But the more permanent solution is to tumble them yourself to get that glorious shine!

 Get a good rock tumbler!

-Don’t spend your money on a tumbler from a craft store, or even one of those that you can find in a museum.
+First, and most importantly, don’t spend your money on a tumbler from a craft store, or even one of those that you can find in a museum.
 These are noisy, and often made of very inferior material that breaks easily.
 They may be good for one or two batches of rock tumbling, and then you are out of luck.
-We would recommend that you get one that has a rubber barrel to cut down on the noise that is generated.
-And get one from a reputable maker.
+A rubber barrel would be something good to look for.
+The noise that is generated will be significantly less.
+And be sure to get a tumbler from a reputable maker.
 We suggest Lortone, among others.
-You can get one from us here, along with enough grit to get you through your first batch of stones.

 Where to put the tumbler?